hugorosario/govueloader/README.md

 # govueloader
-A Vue.js SFC component loader for Golang.
+A Vue.js SFC loader for Golang.
 Does not require Node.js.